The Original Lease

 Butler.

-The red wax seal on the original parchment
+The red wax seal on the original parchment, alongside Thomas Winter Potter's signature

 The red wax seal on the original parchment, alongside Thomas Winter Potter’s signature.